zzz333za/CELLECT-ctc.ver/README.md

 # CELLECT-ctc.ver-2024.10
 # CELLECT (Contrastive Embedding Learning for Large-scale Efficient Cell Tracking)
+The CELLECT tracking framework is designed to extract cell center points from images along with feature vectors representing these points.
+By incorporating contrastive learning optimization, CELLECT ensures each cell is represented by a distinct feature vector.
+After training, cell similarity is evaluated based on the distances between their corresponding feature vectors.

+The framework comprises three main models:
+1. A primary U-Net model, which takes two consecutive frames as input to extract cell segmentations, center points, features, size estimations, and division estimations.
+2. An MLP model to evaluate whether multiple cells within the same frame belong to the same cell.
+3. A second MLP model to determine whether cells across frames are the same or originate from the same cell, as well as to identify cell division events.

 This project contains the **CELLECT** cell tracking method used for the **Fluo-N3DH-CE** dataset in the Cell Tracking Challenge (CTC).

 ![CELLECT Image](https://github.com/zzz333za/CELLECT-ctc.ver_2024.10/raw/main/CELLECT.png)

+### Requirements

+To ensure compatibility, please use the following software versions:
 - **CUDA Version**: 12.4
 - **Python Version**: 3.11.7
 - **torch**==2.3.1